adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 ```

 ## Preview emails
 You can preview your emails by sending them to a [fake SMTP server](https://ethereal.email/).
-This allows you to check if your email has any broken links or attachments before sending it to the actual users.
+This allows you to check if your email has any broken links or attachments before sending them to the actual users.

 All you need to do is, replace the `sendLater` method with the `preview` method.